 The image quality coming from the Tamron 55BB suffers in three different ways.

 The first way is simply its low resolving power: it’s just not that sharp.
 So, with wildlife subjects, the lens has problems with fine detail at medium distances.
 Even budget lenses like the Sigma 150-600 Contemporary will easily out-resolve it.
 In the real world, that means you can crop less.
 If you crop too much, your shots will fall apart.
+However, it is decently sharp, meaning the following: if you can fill the frame, and you’re focus is perfect (much easier on a mirrorless camera than a DSLR), and you’ve got perfect technique, you can resolve a respectable amount of detail:

 The second problem with this lens in terms of image quality is its doughnut bokeh: in other words, its out-of-focus specular highlight rendering looks like doughnuts such as in the following shot: